Can I File a Counterclaim in Florida?

 A counterclaim may or may not be mandatory.
 It depends on the circumstances.
 Sometimes, a counterclaim is compulsory.
 In other words, there are some circumstances where a defendant has to bring a counterclaim if they ever want to assert that particular claim against the other person.

 Other times, a counterclaim is optional.
-In some instances, the defendant can’t bring their claim as a counterclaim, and they have to pursue it by initiating an entirely separate case.
+In some instances, the defendant can’t bring their claim as a counterclaim, and they have to pursue it by initiating an entirely separate case as the proper court orders separate trials.

 Florida Rules of Civil Procedure for Counterclaims – Rule 1.170(a)